This page provides the release notes for the Agora Video SDK for Android.

 We provide a proxy package for enterprise users with corporate firewalls to deploy before accessing our services.
 See Deploying the Enterprise Proxy.

 remoteVideoStateChangedOfUid method to get the state of the remote video stream.

 4. Add watermarks on the broadcasting video

-Added the watermark function which enables users to add a PNG file to the local or CDN broadcast as a watermark.
-Added the
+Adds the watermark function for users to add a PNG file to the local or CDN broadcast as a watermark.
+Adds the

-clearVideoWatermarks methods to add and delete watermarks in a local live-broadcast; the
+clearVideoWatermarks methods to add and delete watermarks in a local live-broadcast.
+Adds the

 watermark parameter in the

 LiveTranscording interface to add watermarks in CDN broadcasts.

 1. Audio volume indication